 The problem is, that’s what navigating online can sometimes feel like.
 And that’s where live chat comes in.
 With this customer engagement tool in place, you can reach out to customers proactively and simply say ‘how can I help you?’, creating a two-way dialogue where it didn’t exist before.
 Customers also take comfort in knowing they can always get in touch with you.

 Live chat is a massive time saver, too.
 No more thumb-twiddling for customers while waiting ages to get through to the dreaded contact center and speak to an agent.
 This kind of immediacy is crucial to maintaining interest and keeping your customers onside.

-In this way, top of the range live chat tools, such as Acquire, help empower more customers to ask for what they need.
+In this way, top of the range live chat software help empower more customers to ask for what they need.
 And the impact on engagement is tangible – 52 percent of consumers are more likely to repurchase from a company that offers live chat support.